learn-co-curriculum/dsc-lists/README.md

 top_travel_cities[0]
 ```

 In the above line we are referencing a list and then using the brackets to access a specific element of our list, the first element.
 We access elements in a list with the `index`, and there is a separate index for each element in the list.
-It begins at the number zero, increases for every element thereafter.
+It begins at the number **zero** (not the number 1 as you might expect).
+Like many modern programming languages , Python uses a "zero-indexed" numbering scheme for collections like lists.
+The value then increases by 1 for every element thereafter.

 So to access the second element we write `top_travel_cities[1]`, and the third element is `top_travel_cities[2]`.